kitamura-felipe/neuralink_mcp/README.md

 ## Disclaimer

-This project is for educational and research purposes only.
+This is not a real project.
+It is intended to be an April fools project.
+But who knows if someone will develop such a thing in the future.
 The Neuralink API integration is simulated and should not be used with actual Neuralink devices without proper authorization and safety measures.

 ## Support